kennybetz/hackNFT2022/v2/readme.md

 # Common Name Service

-A personal touch to the blockchain by allowing any DApp access to your preferred name.<br>
+Add a personal touch to the blockchain by allowing any DApp access to your preferred name.<br>
-Any language even emojis.
+All languages supported even emojis.
 ERC721 Compliant.

 NFT URIs = “data:text/plain;charset=UTF-8;,” + "percent encoded string"